hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - Logical characterization of falsifiable systems: logical relations holding between the theory and the class of basic stms
 - System of basic statements: all self-consistent singular statements of a certain logical form: all conceivable singular statements of fact
+- Psychologism: the doctrine that stms can be justified not only by stms but also by perceptual exp
+- Protocol sentences: sentences which represent experiences

 # Content
 ## Preface